How to Make Banana Pudding From Scratch

 It's best to layer the banana pudding while the custard is hot so slicing the bananas before starting helps the layering process go much more smoothly

-When the mixture is ready it will have a consistency similar to a thinner (or boxed mix) cake batter.
-Don't worry it thickens as it cools and once refrigerated!
+When the custard is ready it will have a consistency similar to a thinner (or boxed mix) cake batter.
+Don't worry it thickens as it cools.

 As the custard cools & thickens you may have to use a spatula to spread it in an even layer